-is an attractive choice for study in classrooms by advanced undergraduate and graduate students.
+An attractive choice for the study of Latin texts in classrooms by advanced undergraduate and graduate students